-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors; - regular reviews by the Academy Business Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes: - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; and - · identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Mrs Susan Baker as Internal Auditor.
+The Board of Directors has decided to employ Mrs Susan Baker as Internal Auditor.